TomasD-git/Infrared-tripwire/README.md

 ### 13.3.2026:
 Update1, transmitter and receiver to have 3 pins meaning it will be better and faster + had to update CAD files so the new transmitter and receiver works well with the CAD
 Update2, added wiring.md for this github repo, theres all wiring
 Update3, made BOM file and customized github repo

+### 14.3.2026:
+Update, made and added firmware, hopefully it lasts and i dont need to make a new one

 </details>